hturnbull93/makers_notes/week_notes/week5.md

 I will move towards the **Read and write JavaScript syntax** goal by doing the following:

 - [x] Attend the impromptu [Spies and Mocking in JavaScript skills workshop]

 ---

+## Thursday

+Learning Objective & Achievement Plan

+I will move towards the **Understand control flow of callbacks** goal by doing the following:

+- [x] Work on the [Callbacks and following the flow of control skills workshop]

+---